ilerio/TheoAPI/README.md

 `/words/<n>`

-Returns n random words (n is an integer from 1 -> not 1)
+Returns n random words (n is an integer from 1 -> 100)

 <br />